MrPig91/PSChiaPlotter/README.md

   - [ ] Add KSize option instead of having K32 only
   - [X] Add Job Name
   - [X] Add Drive Rotation in final and temp drives
+  - [ ] Add PSChiaPlotter Version on summary groupbox or somewhere
+  - [ ] Add Auto Check For Updates (or maybe a buttont to check for updates)
+  - [ ] Add release notes maybe...

 - [ ] 3.
 Get-ChiaKPlotCombination
   - [ ] Add which KSize parameter to filter out which KSizes you want